PLATOONProject/Metadata-Registry/README.md

 [open-index-common](./open-index-common): Shared functionalities not only for [open-broker-common](./open-broker-common) but also for further IDS index services (for instance ParIS).

-[docker](./docker): Docker ([installation guide](https://docs.docker.com/engine/install/)) and DockerCompose ([installation guide](https://docs.docker.com/compose/install/)) files to deploy the IDS Metadata Broker.
+[docker](./docker): Docker ([installation guide](https://docs.docker.com/engine/install/)) and DockerCompose ([installation guide](https://docs.docker.com/compose/install/)) files to deploy the IDS Metadata Registry.

 ## 3. Prerequisites

-In this section, we will provide some guidance as to recommendations for the number of resources that should be available to smoothly operate the IDS Metadata Broker.
+In this section, we will provide some guidance as to recommendations for the number of resources that should be available to smoothly operate the IDS Metadata Registry.
 The actual number of resources required heavily depends on the load.
 In case of very little traffic, fewer resources than listed below might be required.

 ### 3.1 Hardware

-2GB of disk space is required for operating the IDS Metadata Broker, though we recommend providing at least 20GB of free disk storage to avoid running out of disk space with increasing number of registered items.
+2GB of disk space is required for operating the Metadata Registry, though we recommend providing at least 20GB of free disk storage to avoid running out of disk space with increasing number of registered items.
 To provide enough processing power for all Docker containers, we recommend using a 64bit quad core processor or better.

 ### 3.2 Software